ssebs/MiniMacroPad/README.md

 - `cd driver/`
 - `pyinstaller minimacropad.spec`
     - Built file is under `./dist/`
+    - Run this .exe

 ## Config file
-You'll need to create a config file that controls the macro pad.
-This will be saved in your `home directory/minimacropad-config.json`
+A config file that controls the macro pad will be created for you.
+This will be saved in your `home directory/minimacropad-config.json`.

 - Windows:
   - `C:\Users\<username>\minimacropad-config.json`
 - *nix:
   - `~/minimacropad-config.json`

+*This json file is how you will control the functionality of the macro pad.*

 There's an expected format for this file:
-- A `DATA` object where you can add lists of strings that you may want to use.
+- A `DATA` object where you can add lists of strings that you may want to use for looping thru.
   - Like: `"DATA": { "ARR_NAME": ["value1", "value2"] }`
 - A `BUTTONS` object where you'll need the following attributes:
   - `pos`